syu93/translit/README.md

 ### Simple translation

-Define a JSON of translation and use the path as a Sting to access the translation
+Define a JSON of translation and use the path as a string to access the translation.

 ```javascript
 const i18n = new Translit({